ashleyfae/naked-social-share/readme.txt

 == Changelog ==

+= 1.4.0 =
+* You can now control the automatic display on all public post types instead of just posts and pages.

 = 1.3.4 =
 * Fixed problem with Font Awesome not being loaded, even when checked.
 * Sorry for 5 million updates in such quick succession.
 I know it sucks.